 Sigyn hall, Turku Conservatory

 Use this form to sign up for the seminar in Turku on Friday the 9th of June.
-The registration ends on the 21st of May at 24:00.
-If you also want to apply for the workshop on Saturday, please scroll down.
+The registration ends on the 26th of May at 24:00.
+The registration for the workshops on Saturday the 10th has ended.

 Sign up for the seminar on Friday